ReleasePage/reload.js/README.md

   <br/>
 </div>

-`reload.js` will show a popup or refresh your app when there is a new version released ⚡️
+`reload.js` will show a popup or refresh your app when there is a new GitHub version released ⚡️

 ---